claint76/inivation-docs/Hardware user guides/User_guide_-_DAVIS240.md

 ## AER format

-All neuromorphic chips sold by iniLabs use the AER (Address Event Representation) protocol to transmit events off-chip in an asynchronous manner.
+All neuromorphic chips sold by iniVation use the AER (Address Event Representation) protocol to transmit events off-chip in an asynchronous manner.